Skip to content

 • Turn off Music Assistant DSP Equalizer

-Setup Snapcast Stereo Playback & Static Grouping
+Setup Stereo Playback & Static Grouping

 This feature lets you semi-permanently group Sat1 speakers, such as combining all your upstairs speakers into one group or pairing two Sat1 speakers for stereo sound.